biomed-AI/GP-nano/README.md

 ## Feature generation and graph construction
-Second we need create conda environment with python3.8 and download the following package:
+Second we need create conda environment with python3.8 and download the following package as requirement.txt :
 1. pytorch
 2. dgl
 3. numpy
 4. pandas
-5. pyg
-6. pykeops
+5. pykeops
-7. biopython
+6. biopython

 Then, we use build_graph_nanobody.py to get feature of every antibody and construct every dgl graph.
 ## Train and test
-Finally, we use the dgl graph to train and test model in Model Folder.
+Finally, we use the dgl graph to train and test models in Model Folder.